 - ¼ cup warm water

 - Make your crust first.
 Combine all crust ingredients in a bowl and knead with your hands until a ball forms.
 Wrap the pie crust in saran wrap and place in the refrigerator for 30 minutes to an hour.
-When ready, lightly grease a 9-inch tart pan with coconut oil.
+When ready, lightly grease a 9-inch tart pan and 3 mini tart pans (if you have any) with coconut oil.
 I prefer to use a non-stick tart pan so that the tart pops out easily.
-Press the tart dough into the an until all the edges are covered, then set aside.
+Press the tart dough into the pan until all the edges are covered, then set aside.

 - Now that your tart crust is ready, preheat your oven to 350 degrees F and make your filling.
 Combine all filling ingredients in a Vitamix blender and blend on medium speed for about 3-4 minutes until you get a smooth batter.
 Pour the filling into the large tart crust and the left over filling into the mini tart crusts.
-If you don’t have mini tart pans, you can store your leftover filling in the refrigerator freezer.
-You would also have to make a new crust batter for the 3 mini tart pans.
+If you don’t have mini tart pans, you can store your leftover filling and crust in the refrigerator or freezer and save it for another 9-inch tart.

-- Place the tarts in the oven and bake for 50-55 minutes or until the toothpick comes out clean.
-When ready, cool the tarts on a wire rack for 1 hour, then transfer to the refrigerator for another hour until chilled.
+- Place the tarts in the oven and bake for 50-55 minutes (50 minutes for mini tarts), or until a toothpick comes out clean.
+When ready, cool the tarts on a wire rack for 15-30 minutes.
 Serve with toppings of choice.